Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Duality theorem for convex programming of measures

-then this integral is well-defined and non-negative, and can also be seen as the generalization of quadratic forms for ordinary signed measures.
-We formally write $\nu=\nu_+-\nu_-$ in such a situation, and call it also the Hahn-Jordan decomposition of $\nu$.
-We also define $|\nu|:=\nu_++\nu_-$. \end{dfn}
+then this integral is well-defined and the generalization of quadratic forms for ordinary signed measures.
+We formally write $\nu=\nu_+-\nu_-$ in such a situation, and call it also the Hahn-Jordan decomposition of $\nu$. \end{rem}